 Refer to NHLBI Clinical Research Guide Glossary for additional terms not identified.

 For all interventional trials, the NIH requires documentation of an IRB-approved data and safety monitoring plan (DSM Plan).
 NIH further requires, as part of the DSMP, the appointment of a Data and Safety Monitoring Board (DSMB) for all clinical trials that involve:

 - investigation of a research question having direct implications for clinical care and/or public health (including all Phase III trials), and/or

 - a highly vulnerable patient population.

-In addition to the NIH requirements outlined above, the NHLBI also requires an IRB-approved data and safety monitoring plan prior to study initiation for all human subjects research that involves greater than minimal risk to participants (as determined by the IRB).
+NHLBI expands the NIH policy for an IRB-approved DSM Plan to include all human subjects research that involves greater than minimal risk to participants (as determined by the IRB).

-- For all other clinical trials, a DSMB will be appointed by the awardee institution.
+- For all other multi-center trials, a DSMB will be appointed by the awardee institution.

-- For epidemiologic studies and registries involving multiple sites and/or conducted under a contract or cooperative agreement, the NHLBI may appoint an Observational Study Monitoring Board (OSMB) or may ask the institution to appoint one.
+For epidemiological studies and registries involving multiple sites and/or conducted under a contract or cooperative agreement, the NHLBI may appoint an Observational Study Monitoring Board (OSMB), or may ask the local institution to appoint one.

 Data and Safety Monitoring Plans: